More and more companies are turning to outsourcing providers, to assist with employee recruitment.

 - Identify the ‘actual’ person who will be the key relationship manager.

 - Build in contractual flexibility where possible.

 The level of service, and therefore costs, will need to be assessed and the outsourcers policies ought to be in line with the company strategy.
-Communication with organizations currently using the outsourcing providers will demonstrate the satisfaction levels of the services used.
-The recommendations from businesses will provide an insight into how efficiently the PEO is at recruiting employees.
-The organization will also need to evaluate the geographical and cultural fit with the providers, to ensure that the outsourced employees will be a good fit within the organization.
+Communication with organizations currently using outsourcing providers will demonstrate the satisfaction levels of the services used.
+Recommendations from businesses will provide an insight into how efficiently a specific PEO is at recruiting employees.
+You will also need to evaluate the geographical and cultural fit with the providers, to ensure that the outsourced employees will be a good fit within the organization.